Jobriath: Cole Berlin, cabaret and The Chelsea Hotel

 In January 1975, Jobriath announced his retirement from the music industry and moved into a pyramid-topped rooftop apartment at the Chelsea Hotel in New York City.
 He attempted to resume his acting career, and was invited to audition for the role of Al Pacino's lover in the film Dog Day Afternoon.
 According to keyboard player Hayden Wayne, Jobriath had the script for Dog Day Afternoon backstage at a concert at Nassau Coliseum, and claimed he did not want to do the film due to the character's wearing of a dress.
 Calling himself "Cole Berlin" (a play on both Cole Porter and Irving Berlin), he worked as a cabaret singer at a restaurant called the Covent Garden, as well as clubs and cabarets, augmenting his income with occasional prostitution.
+In a 1979 interview, he said the Jobriath persona had "committed suicide in a drug, alcohol and publicity overdose".

 Death

 By the time his 10-year contract with Brandt was finally up, Jobriath was sick with AIDS.
-He began to feel ill in late 1981 but still managed to contribute to the Chelsea Hotel's 100th birthday celebrations in November 1982.
-He died on August 3, 1983, one week after the end of his original 10-year contract with Jerry Brandt expired.
+He began to feel ill in late 1981 but still contributed to the Chelsea Hotel's 100th birthday celebrations in November 1982 and continued to perform cabaret until shortly before his death.
+He died at his residence at The Chelsea in 1983.